cwkang1998/se-crash-course-2019/Session2.md

 2. [Apple Design](https://developer.apple.com/design/)
 3. [Ant Design](https://ant.design/)
 4. [Material Design](https://material.io/design/)
+5. Etc. Many design guidelines are out there, with frameworks implementing them.
+Discover!

 ### Before we continue, a litte context since JS moves faster than the speed of light

-When studying React here, we will be using the newer **React Hooks** since its not only easier to read but also understand, and people had been stating its perks (quotation needed).
+When studying React & React Native here, we will be using the newer **React Hooks** since its not only easier to read but also understand, and people had been stating its perks (quotation needed).

-Do note that you may use whatever APIs provided by React to achieve the same purpose.
+Do note that you may use whatever library APIs provided by React to achieve the same purpose.

-### What's React
+### What's React & React Native(Expo)

 > ReactJS is an open source JavaScript library designed by Facebook for creating rich and engaging web apps fast and efficiently with minimal coding.
+> React Native combines the best parts of native development with React.
+> Expo is an open-source platform for making universal native apps for Android, iOS, and the web with JavaScript and React.

 ### Why React